crossroadsfpga/pigasus/README.md

 ### Hardware Configuration

-*This assumes that you already have a bitstream to load on the FPGA.
-For instructions on how to synthesize the design and generate the bitstream refer to the [development guide](#developing-pigasus).*

 Download and install [Quartus 19.3](https://fpgasoftware.intel.com/19.3/?edition=pro) and the Stratix 10 device support (same link).
 You need Quartus in order to load the bitstream into the FPGA.